bayareawebpro/laravel-examples/boilerplate-service-probability.md

 ### Practical Example:

-Ads with highest price will be shown more often:
+Ads with higher prices will be shown more often then ads with lower prices:

 ```php
 $slug = RandomWeighted::guess([